SpecFlowOSS/SpecFlowWiki/Testing-Silverlight-Asynchronous-Code.md

 2. Use `AsyncContext.Current` to access the API methods.

-NOTE: The class TechTalk.SpecFlow.Async.AsyncTests doesn't exist in either 1.7.1 or 1.8.1
+NOTE: The class TechTalk.SpecFlow.Async.AsyncTests doesn't exist in neither 1.7.1 nor 1.8.1.